-The fitting on the LH side angling cylinder may have to be adjusted slightly to route the hydraulic hose to best avoid interference with the latch handle and the lift links.
+The fitting in the LH side angling cylinder may have to be adjusted slightly to route the hydraulic hose to best avoid interference with the latch handle and the lift links.
 Use plastic tie straps to secure all hydraulic hoses away from lift link stops.
-See drawing 6490 for approximate tie strap locations.

 6. Before assembling the headlamp brackets on the lift frame tube, scrape a small amount of paint from the three holes in each bracket and from the four holes in the frame tube to provide a good electrical ground for the turn signals and parking lights.

-Mount the headlamp brackets to the lift frame tube with four 3/8" x 2" carriage bolts and flanged lock nuts from the hardware bag in the parts box.
+Mount the headlamp brackets to the lift frame tube with four 3/8 inch x 2 inch carriage bolts and flanged lock nuts from the hardware bag in the parts box.